 From the hardwood floors to the barrel ceilings in the living room and the original casement windows, many of the circa 1927 details are still intact.

 #3.
 The setting.

 This fixer home is sited on a lush hilly corner lot offering meandering pathways surrounded by mature succulent gardens, multiple seating areas, and stunning canyon, mountain, and city light views.

 We know life changes.
 And maybe now, it’s just you, or you and your boo.
 So, the house with a coat of White Heron paint by Benjamin Moore and some tweaks in the kitchen and bathroom works just fine.

-Considering the location and the vintage details, listed at $799,000 this gem is priced to attract multiple offers and fly out the door at a much higher price.
+With a list price of $799,000, this gem is priced to attract multiple offers and fly out the door at a much higher price.

 Listing courtesy of Sarah & Joe Reichling – Sotheby’s International Realty